 In order to get the medical care and treatment they need, it’s crucial that electric shock victims report any symptoms – including any conditions they do not normally experience – to a doctor right away.

-Symptoms to be aware of
+Delayed electric shock symptoms to be aware of

 - Severe burns (external and internal)

-- Cardiac arrest and/or arrhythmia and/or fibrillation of the heart
+- Fibrillation of the heart

 - Shortness of breath